gtk-rs/gtk3-rs/.github/ISSUE_TEMPLATE/asking-for-help.md

 ---
 name: Asking for help
-about: You have a question on how to use gtk-rs-core
+about: You have a question on how to use gtk3-rs
 title: "[HELP]"
 labels: ''
 assignees: ''